 The Fort St. John creative community boasts an incredible diversity of talent—from a jampacked local art gallery and Indigenous Artist Market, to popular local theatre programs at schools, to fibre craft guilds that have outgrown their maker space, to Filipino cultural associations celebrating their longstanding history and rich local culture.
 The Framework seeks to build on this active and vibrant arts community, strengthen opportunities for collaboration, and build capacity among local organizations.

 Happy Cities is bringing our expertise in building happier, healthier, more inclusive communities to develop an arts and culture framework unique to Fort St. John.
 To achieve this, we are exploring the connection between arts and culture and specific indicators of local community wellbeing—such as Indigenous representation, retention of skilled workers in Northern BC, and activation of the City’s Downtown area through public art and programming.

-Our team concluded the first round of engagement for this year-long project in Fall 2022.
-In 2023, we’ll be planning our second trip to visit the High on Ice winter festival and hear the community’s thoughts on the draft Framework.
+Our team concluded the second round of engagement for this year-long project in March 2023, to hear the community’s thoughts on the draft Framework.
 Stay tuned for the final version of the Framework!

 What is an arts and culture plan, anyways?